Vrolijk/OSDD/README.md

 In this example we will show how to send one or multiple files trough a data-diode using UDPCAST on Linux.
 UDPcast is also available for Windows.
 For more information about UDPcast see http://www.udpcast.linux.lu/

 For this example we used 2 proxies with a gigabit data-diode in the middle. <br>
-Configure the senders network interface connected to the data-diode to 10.0.0.1 with a subnet 255.255.255.0 and no gateway. <br>
+Configure the senders network interface connected to the data-diode to 10.0.0.1 and subnet 255.255.255.0 and no gateway. <br>
-Configure the receivers network interface connected to the data-diode to 10.0.0.2 with a subnet 255.255.255.0 and no gateway.
+Configure the receivers network interface connected to the data-diode to 10.0.0.2 and subnet 255.255.255.0 and no gateway.

 <img src="img/img_simple_datadiode_setup.png" width=300>